 What platforms are needed?

-To reach its far-off study sites, Alvin rides aboard the R/V Atlantis, a 64-m (210-foot) research ship that supplies scientists with multiple onboard labs and state of the art computer facilities and accommodations.
+To reach its far-flung study sites, Alvin rides aboard the R/V Atlantis, an 84 m (274-foot) research ship that supplies scientists with multiple onboard labs and state of the art computer facilities and accommodations.

-The crew sphere gets cold (50 degF) as Alvin prowls the ocean bottom.
+The personnel sphere gets cold (50 degF) as Alvin roams the ocean bottom.
 To make matters even chillier, fire safety regulations prohibit wearing synthetic materials like fleece, so divers have to dress in layer upon layer of cotton and wool.
 And then there's the final limitation: no toilet.